 How it works

-A B/W image is sent from a computer or scanner bed to the Printer.
+Risography sits somewhere between screen printing, photocopying and offset printing.
+A B&W image is sent from a computer or scanner bed to the printer.
 This image is then burnt into a disposable master sheet creating a stencil which is wrapped around the print drum.
-An A3 sheet of paper then passes through the printer, pressing into the drum leaving an ink impression on the sheet before it is then fed out the other side.
-For multi-colour printing, this process is repeated for each colour.
+An A3 sheet of paper then passes through the printer, pressing into the drum leaving an ink impression on the sheet before it is fed out the other side.
+Each Colour requires its own drum, and so for multi-colour printing, this process is repeated.
+A new drum is inserted, a new master stencil is made and the previously printed sheets are fed back through the printer adding a new impression.

 File Preparation